ku-sldg/plih/_simple/2-Testing-AE.md

 +++ OK, passed 100 tests.
 ```

-We can play with parameters to QuickCheck that adjust the number of test cases to some larger or smaller set of test cases:
+We can play with parameters to QuickCheck that adjust the number of test cases to a larger or smaller set of test cases:

 ```haskell
 quickCheckWith stdArgs {maxSuccess=500} (\t -> parseAE (pprint t) == t)